inyssshhh/100-days-of-code-log/progress.md

 Progress on 2025-09-18T12:00:00: practiced C programming and solved problems.
 Progress on 2025-09-17T12:00:00: practiced C programming and solved problems.
 Progress on 2025-09-16T12:00:00: practiced C programming and solved problems.
+Progress on 2025-09-15T12:00:00: practiced C programming and solved problems.